tromey/el-compilador/README.md

 The C core is also badly behaved about making direct calls.
 This is ok for primitives like `cons`, but not ok for functions that one might reasonably want to advise or rewrite, like `read`.
-Normally this lack of indirection is just because it is a pain to write -- automatic translation could eliminate this problem.
+Normally this lack of indirection is just because it is a pain to write out in C -- but automatic translation could eliminate this problem.

 I'm also interested in using the compiler to either write a JIT or a new register-based bytecode interpreter.
 These could be done without modifying Emacs once the new FFI code lands.

-Finally, I think it is bad and wrong that Emacs has three bytecode interpreters (the Emacs Lisp one, the regexp engine, and CCL).
-There can be only one, and we can use this work to push Emacs toward that goal.
+Finally, it is bad and wrong that Emacs has three bytecode interpreters (the Emacs Lisp one, the regexp engine, and CCL).
+There should be only one, and we can use this work to push Emacs toward that goal.

 ## Use